 Oxygen makes it easy for merchants to set up and deploy their Hydrogen storefronts.
 Merchants simply need to add Hydrogen as a sales channel from their Shopify dashboard and connect their GitHub account to get started.

 Vercel also does a great job at making deployments easy.
-The trend here is hosting platforms that also have their own development framework take the hassle out of deployments and configuration.
+The trend they're following here is to be one of those hosting platforms with their own development framework to take the hassle out of deployments and configuration.

 Global hosting servers

 As a hosting platform, Oxygen boasts globally distributed servers that help improve website performance and page load speed for visitors in different locations.